 - Debugging Complexity: Cross-platform applications can present special debugging complexities, as problems can result from interactions between the shared code and native elements.

-Factors That Influence Native and Cross-Platform App Development Costs
+Factors That Influence The Native and Cross-Platform Costs

 1. App Complexity and Feature Set

-This is the one biggest cost driver.
-The more complex your app, the more hours of development and therefore, the cost.
+Feature complexity is the biggest cost driver.
+The more advanced your app, the higher the cross-platform vs native development cost.

 Examples of expensive features: